Serpent symbolism: Cosmic serpents

 In Hindu mythology Lord Vishnu is said to sleep while floating on the cosmic waters on the serpent Shesha.
 In the Puranas Shesha holds all the planets of the universe on his hoods and constantly sings the glories of Vishnu from all his mouths.
 He is sometimes referred to as "Ananta-Shesha," which means "Endless Shesha".
 In the Samudra manthan chapter of the Puranas, Shesha loosens Mount Mandara for it to be used as a churning rod by the Asuras and Devas to churn the ocean of milk in the heavens in order to make Soma (or Amrita), the divine elixir of immortality.
 As a churning rope another giant serpent called Vasuki is used.

 In pre-Columbian Central America Quetzalcoatl was sometimes depicted as biting its own tail.
 The mother of Quetzalcoatl was the Aztec goddess Coatlicue ("the one with the skirt of serpents"), also known as Cihuacoatl ("The Lady of the serpent").
 Quetzalcoatl's father was Mixcoatl ("Cloud Serpent").
 He was identified with the Milky Way, the stars, and the heavens in several Mesoamerican cultures.

 The demigod Aidophedo of the West African Ashanti people is also a serpent biting its own tail.
 In Dahomey mythology of Benin in West Africa, the serpent that supports everything on its many coils was named Dan.
-In the Vodou of Benin and Haiti, Ayida-Weddo (a.k.a.
+In the Vodou of Benin and Haiti, Ayida Wedo (a.k.a.
 Aida-Wedo, Aido Quedo, "Rainbow-Serpent") is a spirit of fertility, rainbows and snakes, and a companion or wife to Dan, the father of all spirits.
 As Vodou was exported to Haiti through the slave trade, Dan became Danballah, Damballah or Damballah-Wedo.
 Because of his association with snakes, he is sometimes disguised as Moses, who carried a snake on his staff.
 He is also thought by many to be the same entity of Saint Patrick, known as a snake banisher.

 The serpent Hydra is a star constellation representing either the serpent thrown angrily into the sky by Apollo or the Lernaean Hydra as defeated by Heracles for one of his Twelve Labors.
 The constellation Serpens represents a snake being tamed by Ophiuchus the snake-handler, another constellation.
 The most probable interpretation is that Ophiuchus represents the healer Asclepius.